36 Best Things to Do in Honolulu, Hawaii (2024 Guide)

 The hike to the waterfall is open from sunrise to sunset.
 Also, note that entry to the area of the waterfall is free but if you have a car to park near the trailhead, the parking fee is $7.

 The trail to the falls can be fairly muddy, so wearing hiking boots or sneakers is highly recommended!
-Also, be sure to check out Lyon Arboretum next door when you are up there!
+Also, be sure to check out another popular outdoor activity in Honolulu the Lyon Arboretum next door when you are up there!

 17. Devour Malasadas at Leonardʻs Bakery